FMIA Week 15: Nick Foles Can’t Nap, And The Eagles Have Re-Awakened

 n.
 The baseball winter meetings.
 What a dud.

 o.
 Alexander Ovechkin, with back-to-back hat tricks at 33.
-That a wow.
+Wow.
 He’s a marked man every night and still produces like no player in hockey.

 p.
 I’m only six years behind the cool movies.
 Saw 50/50 the other night.
 Loved it.
 Had never heard of it.
 Which got me to thinking how many good movies there must be out there that we never hear about.
 Seth Rogan good.
 Anna Kendrick superb.
 The whole cast was good.